Outlandish00/bug-wrangler-ranch/README.md

 > 🧨 Before you click the "Assessment Complete" button on the Learning Platform, add your answers below for each question and make a commit.
 It is your option to request a face-to-face meeting with a coach for a vocabulary review.

 1. In the **main** module, one of the first lines of code is `const drovers = hireDrovers(cattleToDrive)`.
 Explain what the value of the `drovers` variable is when that line of code runs.
-   > Your answer here
+   > Your answer here: Since the drovers variable is calling a function, the value of the drovers variable during this line of code is the function hireDrovers with the argument of cattleToDrive, which creates an array that is stored in the drovers variable.
 2. At the bottom of the main module, you will see the following code - `for (const drover of drovers)`.
 Explain what the values of both the `drover` and the `drovers` variables are.
-   > Your answer here
+   > Your answer here: A for of loop simply takes the something OF something, using the two arguments it was given.
+So in this instance "drover" is another way of saying "object for the drovers array".
 3. In the **journey** module, there is a `journeyMaker()` function.
 In that function, there is a variable named `areas` which will have the value of an object.
 Use your debugger to show what the value of each key is on that object.
 Use [Loom](https://www.loom.com) to record your session.
-   > Your public Loom URL here
+   > Your public Loom URL here https://www.loom.com/share/f8a4ca6351f748d586074481ed42c181?sid=50f735db-9279-409d-a5c4-fcd88d65cb5c
 4. Also in the **journey** module, there is the following code:
    ```js
    for (let forestNumber = 0; forestNumber < areas.forests; forestNumber++) {